10 Tips from The App Solutions to Make Your App Look Cool in the App Store

 How does it work?
 Basically, this is like an ad for the app.
 Don’t simply repeat your screens, but rather, make the user want to use your app and be happier / healthier / more positive (whatever your app is designed to do).

-For example, how app solves a particular problem or how it allows doing more than other apps.
+For example, how the app solves a particular problem or how it allows doing more than other apps.
 The key element is relatability.
-If the potential user can’t relate to the problem depicted or don’t identify himself with the target audience, chances are s/he won't get the app (unless s/he falls in love with the design or micro interactions...)
+If the potential user can’t relate to the problem depicted or doesn’t identify himself with the target audience, chances are s/he won’t get the app (unless s/he falls in love with the design or micro-interactions…)

 - Presents apps value proposition;

 Keep in mind that the text consists of two parts.
 One that is seen in the search results and the rest of the app page.
 You need to make the opening lines as catchy as possible so that the user will go to the app page and consider the download.

 Think about it from a user’s perspective.
 For example, you need an app to take notes.
 You’ve found one and it looks kinda fine, but the description is just some atrocious mix of buzzword mumbo-jumbo and hapless braggadocio.
 You go “yikes” and move on.